Bell violation for unknown continuous-variable states: Abstract

 \section{Abstract}

-We describe a new Bell test for two-party entangled systems, one that engages an unbounded continuous variable.
+We describe a new Bell test for two-particle entangled systems that engages an unbounded continuous variable.
 The continuous variable state is allowed to be arbitrary and inaccessible to direct measurements.
 A systematic method is introduced to perform the required measurements indirectly.
-Our results provide a new perspective both in the study of local realistic theory for continuous variable systems and in the nonlocal control theory of quantum information.
+Our results provide new perspectives on both the study of local realistic theory for continuous-variable systems and on the nonlocal control theory of quantum information.

 The issue of incompatibility between local realism and the completeness of quantum mechanics was originally raised for unbounded continuous variables in two-party systems by Einstein, Podolsky, and Rosen (EPR) \cite{EPR35}.
-Experiments based on inequalities to test local realism proposed by Bell \cite{Bell64} and his followers \cite{CHSH69} show, as is well known, that in at least some physical domains quantum theory is fully compatible with their results while classical realism is not.
-The initial, and most of the subsequent, experimental tests of local realism have been realized without engaging continuous variables but rather using the discrete variables available in photon polarization \cite{Clauser-Freedman, Fry-Thompson, Aspect-etal82}, trapped ions \cite{Rowe-etal01}, solid-state qubits \cite{Ansmann-etal09}, etc.
+Experiments to test local realism based on inequalities proposed by Bell \cite{Bell64} and his followers \cite{CHSH69} imply, as is well known, that classical realism must be discarded as the basis for a universal theory.
+This has been repeatedly demonstrated in experiments with discrete variable systems \cite{Clauser-Freedman, Fry-Thompson, Aspect-etal82, Rowe-etal01, Ansmann-etal09}.

-The major difficulty in extending standard Bell tests to unbounded continuous variable state spaces is the need to identify a finite set of realistic measurement operators that (a) are adequate for systematic examination of a continuous state space, and (b) can be bounded in some fashion that makes possible the derivation of a Bell inequality.

-One proposed approach to avoid much of the difficulty has been to discretize the continuous spaces with binning or pseudo-spin methods that reduce the doubly continuous infinity of dimensions to two or a few, in which case one can map onto the familiar analysis of discrete Bell-like inequalities (see, e.g., \cite{Gilchrist-etal98, Munro-Milburn98, Chen-etal02, Wenger-etal03, Brukner2003, Yarnall-etal07, Saleh-etal12}).
-However, it remains true that even if these methods produce a reduced space that is easy to measure and manipulate, they have treated only a fraction of the continuous variable space and are always open to the question why a particular binning or pseudo-spin scheme was chosen.